-Advice for preventing specific infection and illnesses vary, and this website provides guidance on each page.
+Advice for preventing specific infection and illnesses vary; this website provides guidance on separate pages [see Common Infections here] and also recommends following advised vaccination schedules.
 However, the basic principle of infection prevention and control is hygiene; reducing infection risks towards yourself and others.

 Standard Infection Control Precautions (SICP) are aimed at preventing cross transmission from recognized and unrecognized sources of potential infection.
 Considerations include: